Chart Color Schemes

 Population growth drivers in Nuriootpa are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Nuriootpa's population was around 8,164 as of February 2026.
-This reflected an increase of 1,007 people from the 2021 Census figure of 7,157 people, indicating a growth rate of 14.1%.
-The change was inferred from the estimated resident population of 7,780 in June 2024 and an additional 252 validated new addresses since the Census date.
-This resulted in a population density ratio of 161 persons per square kilometer.
-Nuriootpa's growth rate exceeded that of its SA4 region (7.4%) and the Rest of South Australia, making it a regional growth leader.
-Interstate migration contributed approximately 87.2% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Nuriootpa's population is around 8,164 as of Feb 2026.
+This reflects an increase of 1,007 people (14.1%) since the 2021 Census, which reported a population of 7,157 people.
+The change is inferred from the estimated resident population of 7,780 from the ABS as of June 2024 and an additional 252 validated new addresses since the Census date.
+This population level equates to a density ratio of 161 persons per square kilometer, providing significant space per person and potential room for further development.
+Nuriootpa's 14.1% growth since the 2021 census exceeded the SA4 region (7.4%) and the Rest of SA, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 87.2% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections were used, based on 2021 data and released in 2023.
-Future population growth projections for the area anticipated an above median increase for non-metropolitan areas nationally, with an expected growth of 1,488 persons to 2041, reflecting a total increase of 13.5% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Anticipating future population dynamics, an above-median population growth for non-metropolitan areas nationally is projected, with the area expected to grow by 1,488 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 13.5% in total over the 17 years.

 Frequently Asked Questions - Population